 Over the years the common treatment for sudden sensorineural hearing loss has varied.
 The real problem is that because we are still uncertain of the cause, it is difficult to provide a treatment that we are sure will work.
 The one treatment that is consistently used and has shown good results is steroid therapy.
 The treatments used so far have included:

 - Systemic steroids

 - Intratympanic corticosteroid therapy

 - Carbogen (high levels of oxygen) therapy

 - No treatment at all

 - Hearing Aids

 Corticosteroid therapy (usually orally) is among the few treatments that are accepted across the world for the treatment of SSHL.
-In recent times, treatment with injections of intratympanic (through the ear drum) steroids are being tested to see if they improve hearing recovery.
+In recent times, treatments involving intratympanic corticosteroid therapy (injections of intratympanic (through the eardrum) steroids), are being tested to see if they improve hearing recovery.
 However, a study in 2011 showed no real difference in hearing recovery for oral vs. intratympanic steroid treatment (Rauch et al 2011).

 The theory for the use of antiviral medication is based on the fact that the herpes simplex virus seems to be connected to SSHL in some cases.
 While the use of antivirals in early tests in animals looked hopeful, it hasn't proved especially effective in humans.

-The use of vasodialtors is based on the theory that a cardiovascular event may have caused the problem.
-Again the theory is valid, however, in practice it looks like using them may make no difference.
+The use of vasodilators is based on the theory that a cardiovascular event may have caused the problem.
+Again the theory is valid, however, in practice, it looks like using them may make no difference.
 There isn't any real hard evidence that they help.